mlrcbsousa/Born2beRoot/Evaluation.md

 total_disk=$(df -Bg | grep '^/dev/' | grep -v '/boot$' | awk '{ft += $2} END {print ft}')
 ```

+`df` disk utility, `-Bg` displays in Gigabytes.

+`ft` is a variable name, `END` stops the command from reaching the print until it has gone through all the lines.

+Add-up total.

+`-v` flag on `grep` returns non-matching lines.

 ### used_disk

 ```bash
 used_disk=$(df -Bm | grep '^/dev/' | grep -v '/boot$' | awk '{ut += $3} END {print ut}')
 ```

+`-Bm` displays in Megabytes.

+Add-up used.

 ### percent_used_disk